kaba2/pastel/example/NearestNeighbour/readme.txt

 Similarly, you can erase points by pushing the right mouse button.

-When spraying new points, the kd-tree becomes unoptimal (especially if the new points extend the bounding box of the tree).
+When spraying new points, the kd-tree can become unoptimal, (especially if the new points extend the bounding box of the tree).
 The optimality can be regained by computing the kd-tree from the start by using the number keys.